Introduction to the Supply Teachers and Education Recruitment Framework

 Transparent Pricing and Conversion Terms

 A key pain point for schools has been hidden charges and unclear mark-ups.
-Under STaTS 2, CCS is insisting on full transparency.
-Agencies must break down costs - showing daily rates, worker pay, and margins.
+Under the Supply Teachers and Education Recruitment framework, CCS is insisting on full transparency.
+Agencies must break down costs, showing daily rates, worker pay, and margins.
 After 12 weeks, schools must be able to hire the worker permanently without paying additional transfer fees.

 Evidence of Delivery